 What is Tess McGill's ultimate aspiration in the workplace?

-Discover the awards and nominations received by Working Girl.
-Explore the history of Working Girl and its cast and crew.
+Discover all the awards and nominations received by Working Girl, from Oscars to film festival honors.
+Learn how Working Girl and its cast and crew have been recognized by critics and the industry alike.

 Music (Original Song)